kytos/kytos/docs/developer/components.rst

 name       type          required default description
 ========== ============= ======== ======= ==================================================================
 title      string        false            Property representing a title
-tooltip    string        false            Property representing a tooltip
+tooltip    string        false            A brief informative message triggered by mouse hover
 isDisabled boolean       false    false   Property to represent show if the component is enabled ou disabled name       string        true             Name displayed in the header of property panel item.
 value      string|number true             Value displayed in the data of property panel item.